 As I write these words, I weep, knowing the struggles some of the readers of this blog are facing in our culture.
 Believe me when I tell you I know the struggle.
 I had an absent father and a dominating mother as my role models growing up.
 I had very little Christian nurture as a teenager.
 As a feeling, intuitive boy, I always felt like a square peg that could never fit into the masculine round hole.
 I have battled with deep insecurities, doubts, failures and disappointments.
 Today as I look back at how God has integrated my masculine soul, I am full of praise and thanksgiving for his grace and mercy to me.

-My advise for nurturing your male soul – First, reject the false narrative of our culture regarding maleness, and embrace your uniqueness masculinity as a man created in the image of God.
-Secondly, study, reflect upon, and incorporate the character of Jesus as your model for maleness.
+My advise for nurturing your male soul: First, reject the false narrative of our culture regarding maleness, and embrace your uniqueness masculinity as a man created in the image of God.
+Secondly, study, reflect on, and incorporate the character of Jesus as your model for maleness.
 Thirdly, allow Scripture to form your worldview.
 I must warn you again, the gender wars will intensify.
 Fourthly, open your soul to receive healing for your wounds, especially father wounds.
 Fifthly, find and relate to men of godly character.
-Breath in their life.
-Finally, meet regularly with a male spiritual mentor.
+Breathe in their life.
+And meet regularly with a male spiritual mentor.